tensorflow/io/README.md

 bazel run //tools/lint:lint
 ```

-Alternatively, if you only want to perform lint check on one aespect, then you can selectively pass `pylint`, `bazel`, or `clang` from the above commands.
+Alternatively, if you only want to perform one lint check individually, then you can selectively pass `black`, `pyupgrade`, `bazel`, or `clang` from the above commands.

-For example, check with Pylint only could be done with:
+For example, check with `black` only could be done with:
 ```
-bazel run //tools/lint:check -- pylint
+bazel run //tools/lint:check -- black
 ```

 Fix with Bazel Buildifier or Clang Format could be done with: